DevOps Team: Roles and Responsibilities in 2025

 DevOps Structure

-2. Leadership in DevOps Team
+Leadership in the DevOps Team

 DevOps teams are ideally led by a senior member of the organization who knows business processes, has the technical expertise, and interacts with all employees.
-A DevOps evangelist fills in this position.
-The leader should have a clear vision and articulate the vision across the team, drive intent, inspire, motivate and encourage everyone.
-Seamless collaboration and engagement help everyone not only to be motivated but align with organizational objectives.

 Learn more about how to collaborate as a team, by reading our blog Remote Collaboration: A complete guide 2024 Edition